When it comes to indoor air quality, we're sure you would go above and beyond to keep your family safe and breathing the best air possible.

 While over-the-range microwaves are convenient, they don’t extend far enough over the stove for proper venting, and they often aren’t vented to the outside.

-There are a number of factors that can cause indoor air pollution and trigger asthma, allergies and a plethora of other illnesses.
-The 21 indoor air quality solutions listed is a refreshing start to improving your air.
+Several factors can cause indoor air pollution and trigger asthma, allergies, and a plethora of other illnesses.
+These 25 indoor air quality solutions listed are a refreshing start to improving your air.